ShakedLub/FreeViewing/README.md

 FreeViewing\Exp2\Experiment\RUN_ME\Stimuli - Stimuli used in the experiment

 # fixation maps folder:
-FreeViewing\Exp2\Analysis\AnalysisFolders\ResultsImages\FixationMaps- Fixation map for each image from all participants who viewed this image
+FreeViewing\Exp2\Analysis\AnalysisFolders\ResultsImages\FixationMaps- Fixation map for each image from all participants who viewed this image for main analysis
+FreeViewing\Exp2\Analysis\AnalysisFolders\ResultsImages\FixationMapsNoBlinks- Fixation map for each image from all participants who viewed this image for preregistration control

 # results folder:
+FreeViewing\Exp2\Analysis\AnalysisFolders\ResultsStructs\MainAnalysis- Results structs saved from the analysis when running in condition=1 main analysis
-FreeViewing\Exp2\Analysis\AnalysisFolders\ResultsStructs- Results structs saved from the analysis
+FreeViewing\Exp2\Analysis\AnalysisFolders\ResultsStructs\PreregistrationControlNoBlinks- Results structs saved from the analysis when running in condition=2 preregistration control

 # data folders:
 FreeViewing\Exp2\Raw Data\Behavioral\Pilot3 - experimental data struct for each participant